-- 1. Negotiated Contracts for Prospective Gifts or Donations Section 551.073 - a.
-U. T. System Academic Institutions: Discussion and appropriate action regarding proposed negotiated gifts, including potential naming features - b.
-U. T. System Health Institutions: Discussion and appropriate action regarding proposed negotiated gifts, including potential naming features - 2.
-Consultation with Attorney Regarding Legal Matters or Pending and/or Contemplated Litigation or Settlement Offers Section 551.071 - a.
-U. T. System Board of Regents: Discussion and appropriate action regarding pending litigation styled The University of Texas MD Anderson Cancer Center, The Board of Regents of The University of Texas System, and The University of Houston v Otsuka Pharmaceutical Co., Ltd. - b.
-U. T. System Board of Regents: Discussion with Counsel on pending legal issues - 3.
-Individual Personnel Matters Relating to Officers or Employees Section 551.074 - U. T. System: Discussion and appropriate action regarding individual personnel matters relating to appointment, employment, evaluation, compensation, assignment, and duties of presidents (academic and health institutions); U. T. System Administration officers (Executive Vice Chancellors and Vice Chancellors); other officers reporting directly to the Board (such as Chancellor, General Counsel to the Board, and Chief Audit Executive); Board members, task force members, and advisory council members; and U. T. System and institutional employees
+- 2b.
+U. T. System Board of Regents: Discussion with Counsel on pending legal issues

+No action was taken on this item. - 3.
+U. T. System: Discussion and appropriate action regarding individual personnel matters relating to appointment, employment, evaluation, compensation, assignment, and duties of presidents (academic and health institutions); U. T. System Administration officers (Executive Vice Chancellors and Vice Chancellors); other officers reporting directly to the Board (such as Chancellor, General Counsel to the Board, and Chief Audit Executive); Board members, task force members, and advisory council members; and U. T. System and institutional employees